 You can have special activities just for car trips or telephone calls.
 These could be audiobooks, music, sticker books and games like car karaoke or alphabet search.

 5. Encourage good behaviour

 During a challenging situation, look for and encourage behaviour you like.
 Take the time to stop what you’re doing every now and then to let your child know when you like what they’re doing.

 Praise makes it more likely that your child will repeat the behaviour.
 Praise works best when you tell your child exactly what you like about the behaviour.
 You can also praise your child when you see them making an effort, even if they don’t get it exactly right.

 For example, during a shopping trip, you might praise your child for staying close, speaking in a quiet voice, and helping you find things.
 If the challenging situation is a telephone call, you might briefly stop talking to praise your child for playing quietly.

 6. Have a follow-up talk

 It can help to have a talk with your child after you’ve been in a challenging situation.
 During the talk, highlight things your child did well, and celebrate the progress you’re making together.

-You might also point out one or two things your child might do differently in future.
+After you praise your child for what they did well, you can also point out 1-2 things your child might do differently in future.
 These can become your goals for next time.